Tamron Hall Announces The Birth Of Her Son & Reveals The Baby’s Adorable Name

 Tamron Hall has brought her bundle of joy into the world.
 As the 48-year old Today Show alum shared to Instagram on Thursday, Hall has given birth to a baby boy named Moses, and she shared the adorable first snap of her son with her followers.

-In the caption of the post, Hall referred to her baby as her “sonshine,” while cradling him by a window in her hospital room.
-Moses was wrapped up in a swaddling blanket, and Hall rocked an oversized fedora-style hat with his name stitched on the front, alongside a gorgeous floral pattern.
-Both mom and baby looked healthy and happy and Hall thanked her fans for all the love and support they have shown her throughout her pregnancy.
+In the caption of the post, Hall referred to her baby as her “sonshine” while cradling him by a window in her hospital room.
+Moses was wrapped up in a swaddling blanket, and Hall rocked an oversized fedora-style hat with his name stitched on the front alongside a gorgeous floral pattern.
+Both mom and baby looked healthy and happy, and Hall thanked her fans for all the love and support they have shown her throughout her pregnancy.

 As Page Six reported, Hall announced her pregnancy back in March in an adorable video set to the kid-favorite anthem “Baby Shark,” dancing along to the music while excitedly sharing that she would soon be a “mommy shark” herself.
-At the time, Hall was 32-weeks pregnant and revealed that her doctors said that she was in a “safe place” to share the news with fans.
+At the time, Hall was 32 weeks pregnant and revealed that her doctors said that she was in a “safe place” to share the news with fans.

 “There have been many tears, but today I embrace the smiles,” Hall said.